 Your demand planning process needs to factor in such differences when forecasting the effects that drop shipping will have on your warehousing and inventory.

-For a more indepth discussion on this topic, take a look at my previous post, where I explain the features of both drop ship friendly and drop ship resistant products.
+For a more indepth discussion on this topic, take a look at one of my previous posts, where I explain the features of both drop ship friendly and drop ship resistant products.

 2) Drop shipping leads to more assorted product offerings